handsontable/handsontable/docs/next/guides/integrate-with-vue/vue-modules.md

   ```

 ### Step 2: Import modules and their registering functions
-Import the required modules (for the list of Handsontable modules, ssee the [modules cheatsheet](@/guides/building-and-testing/modules.md#modules-cheatsheet)).
+Import the modules that you want to use (for the full list of Handsontable modules, see the [modules cheatsheet](@/guides/building-and-testing/modules.md#modules-cheatsheet)).

+Also, import those modules' registering functions.

 For example, to use the [`numeric`](@/guides/cell-types/numeric-cell-type.md) cell type and the [`UndoRedo`](@/api/undoRedo.md) plugin:
   ```js